US autoworkers return, while possible vaccine shows promise

 Meanwhile, an experimental vaccine by Cambridge, Massachusetts-based Moderna Inc. triggered hoped-for immune responses in eight healthy, middle-aged volunteers.
 They were found to have antibodies similar to those seen in people who have recovered from COVID-19.

 Further studies on the vaccine’s safety, effectiveness and optimal dosage still need to be done.
-But stocks rallied on the news on Wall Street.
+But with people desperate for any sign of progress against the scourge, the findings caused excitement on Wall Street.

+The malaria drug that Trump says he’s been taking daily “for about a week and a half now” has not been shown to combat the coronavirus.

+“I started taking it, because I think it’s good,” Trump said.
+“I’ve heard a lot of good stories.”

-Despite warnings from health experts that the virus could make a resurgence, many states have eased their lockdowns under pressure from President Donald Trump to save businesses and livelihoods.
-About 36 million Americans have applied for unemployment benefits over the past two months, and U.S. unemployment surged in April to 14.7%, a level unseen since the Depression.
+Despite warnings from health experts that the virus could make a resurgence without a vaccine or treatment, many states have eased lockdowns under pressure from Trump to save businesses and livelihoods.
+About 36 million Americans have applied for unemployment benefits over the past two months, and U.S. joblessness surged in April to 14.7%, a level not seen since the Depression.

-U.S. health authorities will be watching closely for a second wave of infections over the next few weeks and worry that Americans will disregard social distancing over the Memorial Day weekend, the unofficial start of summer.
-Over the past weekend, there were already signs of large crowds.
-Connecticut had to close beaches before noon when they reached capacity under new restrictions.
+U.S. health authorities will be watching closely for a second wave of infections and worry that Americans will disregard social distancing over Memorial Day weekend, the unofficial start of summer.
+Over the past weekend, there were already large crowds.
+Connecticut had to close beaches when they reached capacity under new restrictions.
+People also packed the Virginia Beach oceanfront before restrictions were relaxed.

 More than 4.7 million people worldwide have tested positive for the virus and over 315,000 deaths have been recorded, including about 90,000 in the U.S. and over 160,000 in Europe, according to a tally by Johns Hopkins University.
 Those figures are believed to understate the true dimensions of the outbreak because of limited testing, differences in counting the dead and concealment by some governments.

 WHO Director-General Tedros Adhanom Ghebreyesus said the probe will take place “at the earliest appropriate moment.”
-The announcement, made at WHO’s annual meeting, came after a watchdog body found possible shortcomings in the agency’s warning system and its role in providing travel advice to countries.
+The announcement at WHO’s annual meeting came after a watchdog body found possible shortcomings in the agency’s warning system.

-Chinese President Xi Jinping defended China’s record, saying the country provided all relevant outbreak data to WHO and other countries, including the virus’s genetic sequence, “in a most timely fashion.”
-He also announced that China will give $2 billion to the global fight against the virus.
+Chinese President Xi Jinping defended China’s record, saying it provided all relevant outbreak data to WHO and other countries, including the virus’s genetic sequence, “in a most timely fashion.”

-But the Trump administration stepped up its attacks at the meeting, with U.S. Health and Human Services Secretary Alex Azar accusing WHO of failing to obtain the information the world needed as the outbreak emerged.
+At the meeting, U.S. Health and Human Services Secretary Alex Azar accused WHO of failing to obtain the information the world needed as the outbreak emerged.

-Without mentioning China by name, Azar said: “In an apparent attempt to conceal this outbreak, at least one member state made a mockery of their transparency obligations, with tremendous costs for the entire world.”

-He said the United States has allocated $9 billion for the global coronavirus response.

 With new infections and deaths slowing considerably in Europe, many countries are preparing to reopen their borders and trying to draw up rules for a highly unusual summer tourist season.